MouadBensafir/JS-Projets/README.md

 # 1-JS-Projet-TODO

-You will find in ths repository the To do list manipulation project
+You will find in the repository the To do list manipulation project